f-droid/fdroid-website/_docs/Translation_and_Localization.md

 ---

-As of release 0.103 of the F-Droid client app, there is now full support for localization.
+Every piece of F-Droid can be localized, including the Android app, the entire website, and the tools.
 That means that all of the texts can be translated into any language.
 F-Droid will also use localized formats for numbers, currency, dates, etc. which happens automatically based on the language and country specified in the device's settings.

+All translation work is done in Weblate.
+We recommend that translators use a https://gitlab.com account for logging into Weblate since that same account can be used on all of the F-Droid projects on GitLab.

 There are a number of separate sections that are each managed separately, based on technical requirements: